AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Welcome to the ALA API Portfolio Hub.

 We’ve recently moved to this API Gateway to streamline access and improve security for end-users by incorporating user authentication.
-ALA data is still open and freely accessible.
+ALA data are still open and freely accessible.